 However, weigh up your options.
 Sometimes the risk of a penalty kick is preferable to the risk of a guaranteed goal.
 At least with the penalty kick, there’s a chance your team’s goalie my save the shot!

 Youth soccer, high school soccer, and u10, u11, and u12 soccer often ban slide tackles due to the high risk of injury to the players.
-However, each soccer league at this level has jurisdiction over their own rules, so it is best to check with the individual league to confirm this.
+However, each soccer league at this level has jurisdiction over its own rules, so it is best to check with the individual league to confirm this.

 When a Slide Tackle Is the Best Choice